| URL for this article: http://emperors-clothes.com/interviews/brz.htm

 pro-Soviet regime in Kabul.
 And that very day, I wrote a note to the

-president in which I explained to him that in my opinion this aid was going
+president in which I explained to him that in my opinion this aid was

 to induce a Soviet military intervention.